-The introduction of newlyweds, their bridal party, and important family members at the reception is a tradition that is still observed in most weddings and it's actually quite functional.
-It serves to inform people that the couple is now married, who they are exactly, and what they are going to be called from now on.
+The wedding reception introduction of newlyweds, their bridal party, and important family members is a tradition that is still observed in most weddings and it's actually quite functional.
+It is a formal way of introducing the bride and groom as a married couple along with what they are going to be called from now on.

 Examples for Newlywed Introductions